opentracing/opentracing-javascript/README.md

 ### Example

-The package contains a example using a naive `MockTracer` implementation.
+The package contains an example using a naive `MockTracer` implementation.
 To run the example:

 ```bash
 npm run example